cyberark/conjur-oss-helm-chart/conjur-oss/README.md

-If you are new to Conjur, you may be interested in learning more about how Conjur security policy can be configured and an application can be deployed that uses Conjur OSS to safely manage secrets data.
+If you are new to Conjur, you may be interested in learning more about how Conjur security policy can be configured and an application can be deployed that uses Conjur Open Source to safely manage secrets data.

 This repository contains a set of scripts that can:

 - Create a [Kubernetes-in-Docker](https://github.com/kubernetes-sigs/kind)
   (KinD) cluster on your local machine
-- Helm install a Conjur OSS cluster on that KinD cluster
+- Helm install a Conjur Open Source cluster on that KinD cluster
 - Enable the
   [Conjur Kubernetes Authenticator](https://docs.conjur.org/Latest/en/Content/Operations/Services/k8s_auth.htm)
   (authn-k8s) (as a security admin)